ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Experiments

 \textbf{Feature importance predictors.} We compare ExplainerPFN against few-shot surrogate explainers trained using small sets of SHAP explanations: a TabPFN regressor, an MLP regressor, and an RF regressor, each trained with 2–10 SHAP examples per dataset.
 All TabPFN and ExplainerPFN results use a single forward pass without ensembling.

-\textbf{Metrics.} We use exact SHAP feature importance values from the base predictors as reference values.
-Our primary evaluation metric is the Pearson correlation between predicted and reference attributions across instances and features, which captures agreement in relative magnitude and sign.
-We also report runtime for each method.
+\textbf{Metrics.} We use exact SHAP values from the base predictors as reference.
+Our primary metric is Pearson correlation between predicted and reference attributions, capturing agreement in relative magnitude and sign.
+We also report Spearman rank correlation for scale-independent ordering agreement.
+We report bootstrap 95\% confidence intervals (50 resamples with replacement) for all metrics; full results are in Appendix~\ref{sec:appendix_full_tables}.

 \textbf{Hardware.} Experiments were conducted on a machine with a 14-core Intel Xeon Platinum 8268 (2.90GHz) CPU, 32GB RAM, and an NVIDIA V100 GPU with 32GB VRAM.